 This is a realistic example of application impact that can be reversed by rolling back the upgrade.

-In the next exercise, you will untrash it by rolling back.
+In the next exercise, you will untrash it by rolling back the upgrade.

 Navigation